jvbarea/cheapSharkTaqtile/README.md

 The app was developed focusing the android and iOS interface.
 There are some corrections needed so that the app can be used in browser.
 Example below:

 <img src="imagesREADME/webBrowser.png" width=100% >

+### References

+The references are in references.txt and has all the links used for the development of this project.